collective/collective.developermanual/source/hosting/zope.rst

 The default log level in Zope is ``INFO``.
 This causes a lot of logging that is usually not needed.

-To reduce the size of log files size and improve performance, add the following to the ``[instance]`` part (the part(s) that specify your Zope instances) in ``buildout.cfg``:
+To reduce the size of log files and improve performance, add the following to the ``[instance]`` part (the part(s) that specify your Zope instances) in ``buildout.cfg``: